VELD-Dev/riftripper/README.md

 ❌: Will for sure **not** be support for this version.
 Maybe in the future ?
 ⚔️: Will not be handled by the level editor. **You better check the other tool "[Ripped Apart](https://github.com/chaoticgd/ripped_apart)" made by <ins>chaoticgd</ins>.**

 > <sup>**1**</sup> <sub>You can do that with Ripped Apart, and as long as you have saved your edits in the game files, RiftRipper will show those anyway.
 Same for every custom entities and custom advanced objects, like custom particles, custom triggerboxes, custom activation objects or whatever.</sub>

-## ⏱️ Key Features planned (long term)
-- Open, view, edit and repack one or several levels.
-- Edit models and textures of environment models.
-- Edit instance parameters of every entities (crates, portals, swingers, enemies, etc...)
-- Add and place custom models in the world.
-- Edit collisions of the terrain, of objects and of simple entities (the ones that do not have bones, like crates)
-- Add custom simple objects, such as destructible objects, world assets (with collision).
-- Allow team work on levels, using a project system that only saves the ID of edited object, and all their metadatas. *(absolute rotation, absolute position, absolute scale, type, model TUID and instance parameters)*
-- For users who don't want to edit levels, bundle several edits in one file, as long as they do not edit the same map.

 ---